 CHE 1323.
 PRINCIPLES OF CHEMISTRY II, LECTURE.
 A lecture course that emphasizes chemical stoichiometry, gases, solutions, acids/bases, and an introduction to organic chemistry.
-Prerequisite: CHE 1213 or CHE 1313.
+Prerequisite: CHE 1213 or CHE 1313 with a "C" or better.

 CHE 2421.
 ORGANIC CHEMISTRY I, LABORATORY.
 A laboratory course that acquaints students with important manipulations and procedures, and the preparation and study of organic compounds being introduced in CHE 2423 Organic Chemistry I, Lecture.